EnterpriseDB/tpa/RELNOTES.md

 - Improve pgbouncer and HAProxy deployment to support EPAS flavor.

-- Update documentation to use latest BDR Always-ON architecure diagram
+- Update documentation to use latest BDR Always-ON architecture diagram

-- Rename role-settings.conf to tpa_postgres_conf_settings.conf.
-File is
-  used for overriding postgresql.conf settings.

-### Bugfixes

-- Fix 'non-zero return code' error when moving CAMOv1 settings to a different file.

 ## v21.2 (2021-06-02)